scds/text-analysis-3/tmv.md

 ![](assets/img/voyant-export-values.png)

-## Try it with your data

-Try Voyant out with your own pre-processed corpus; if you get so caught up in your analysis that you forget to finish the lesson, we will completely understand :-)

-Otherwise, let us try our next approach: topic modeling with the command-line tool, MALLET!

 <hr />

-## Voyant Tools Server
+## Try it with your data: Voyant Tools Server

 Voyant Tools has a downloadable version of the application available in the form of [Voyant Server](https://github.com/voyanttools/VoyantServer/releases/tag/2.6.5) (download and unzip .zip file).
 Voyant Server can be run from your computer without an Internet connection, and accessed via your web browser.
 The user experience of Voyant Server is identical to that of the web app we used in the previous section.